Telethon

-A telethon (a portmanteau of "television" and "marathon") is a televised fundraising event that lasts many hours or even days, the purpose of which is to raise money for a charitable, political or other purportedly worthy cause.
+A telethon (a portmanteau of "television" and "marathon") is a televised fundraising event that lasts many hours or days, the purpose of which is to raise money for a charitable, political or other cause.

 Most telethons feature heavy solicitations for pledges (promises to donate funds at a later time) by masters of ceremonies or hosts, who are often local celebrities or media personalities combined with variety show style entertainment such as singers, bands and instrumentalists.
 In some cases, telethons feature content related to the cause being supported, such as interviews with charitable beneficiaries, tours of charity-supported projects, or pre-taped sequences.
 The equivalent term for a radio broadcast is a radiothon; most radiothons do not include live entertainment.

 In the United States, the first telethon used for political outreach occurred in 1960.

+The highest donating telethon per capita in the world is the Channel Seven Perth Telethon in Perth, Western Australia.
+It has raised over AU$750 million since 1968, and raised $83.2 million in 2024.

+The most watched and well-regarded Telethon in the world is Teletón Chile in the nation of Chile.
+Since its beginning in 1978, it has raised almost CL$300 billion (US$286 million) from the citizens of the nation and international viewers in all parts of the world, and raised US$50.4 million in 2024.

 History

 United States

-In 1949, Milton Berle hosted the first-ever telethon, raising $1,100,000 for the Damon Runyon Cancer Research Foundation over the course of 16 hours.
-The first published appearance of the word "telethon" was in the following day's newspapers.
+On April 9, 1949, Milton Berle hosted the first-ever telethon, raising $1,100,000 for the Damon Runyon Cancer Research Foundation over the course of 16 hours.
+The first published appearance of the word "telethon" was in the prior day's newspapers.

 One of the first continuing annual telethons in the United States was the United Cerebral Palsy (UCP) telethon.
 Television executive Leonard Goldenson and his wife had a daughter with cerebral palsy, and with the help of other affected parents, launched the UCP Telethon in 1950, with early television personality Dennis James as host.
 He continued to host New York-based segments on the telethon through the 1980s.
 The telethon is now defunct, as UCP raises funds through other means, including its website.
 By 1955 televised telethons had become a familiar enough part of American culture to be parodied that year in the film noir Tight Spot as comic relief.